GoogleChrome/developer.chrome.com/site/en/blog/extension-news-july-2023/index.md

 #### More robust Service Workers {: #sw }

 All extension events now restart the extension service worker's idle timer.
 In Chrome 110, the hard five-minute maximum lifetime was removed for extension service workers.
 Also, messages to [native applications][doc-native-msg] and [messages within the extension][doc-messages] restart the idle timer.
-Read more about it in the [Longer extension service worker timelines][blog-sw-lifetimes] blog post.
+Read more about it in [The extension service worker lifecycle][sw-lifecycle] article.

 ### More API launches {: #apis-others }